fasiha/ebisu/README.md

 > Verifying this in Mathematica/Wolfram Alpha is a bit more involved.
 First,
 > `Assuming[a>0 && b>0 && t>0, {Integrate[p^((a - d)/d) * (1 - p^(1/d))^(b - 1) / (d * Gamma[a]*Gamma[b]/Gamma[a+b]) * (p-m)^2, {p, 0, 1}]}]` gives the result in terms of mean `m` = \\(E[p_t^δ]\\).
 Then plug in that value for `m` and simplify by hand.

 So far we have found three analytical expressions.
-Suffice it to say that I tested both the derivations as well as my implementations of them in the code thoroughly to confirm that they matched the answers given by quadrature integration as well as Monte Carlo analysis.
-Code to do that is provided below, and when I present it, I will show how the above formulae are corroborated.
+Suffice it to say that I tested both the derivations as well as my implementations by comparing them against quadrature integration as well as Monte Carlo analysis.
+Unit tests that demonstrate this are included below.

 A quiz app can implement at least the expectation \\(E[p_t^δ]\\) above to identify the facts most at risk of being forgotten.